WalrusNetwork/markdown-content/other/jobs/en.md

 > Qualifications:

 - Experience in HTML, CSS, and Javascript
-- Knowledge of web frameworks and creating dynamic websites
+- Knowledge of web frameworks such as NodeJS
+- Experience with dynamic web design patterns
+- Experience with using GraphQL APIs
-- An understanding of Git, user experience, good design, and GraphQL APIs
+- An understanding of user experience and good design patterns
-- Ability to communicate work in progress and communicate with both dev & non-development staff

 ### **Technical Moderator**